efriese/ikanban/README.md

 3. Open your browser to `http://localhost:8000`

-### 📱 Installing as PWA
+### 📱 Installing as PWA (Optional)

-For the full app experience on Chromebook or desktop:
+For the full PWA experience with offline caching (requires web server):

+1. Serve the app using one of the methods above
-1. Open the app in Chrome, Edge, or another PWA-compatible browser
+2. Open it in Chrome, Edge, or another PWA-compatible browser
-2. Click the install icon (⊕) in the address bar
+3. Click the install icon (⊕) in the address bar
-3. Click "Install" in the popup
+4. Click "Install" in the popup
-4. The app will be installed and can be launched from your app drawer/start menu
+5. The app will be installed and can be launched from your app drawer/start menu

-The PWA works offline once installed!
+**Note:** Even without PWA installation, your data is saved locally and persists between sessions!

 ## 🎯 How to Use